Vitamin K

 - The maintenance of normal bones

-Vitamin K2 MK-7: All-Trans from Norway
+Vitamin K2 All-trans MK-7 from Norway

 Vitamin K2 exists in different forms, each of which has a different level of efficacy.
 Vitamin K2 MK-7 is today considered by far the most effective form of K2.
 Since vitamin molecules take different chemical forms (the so-called cis-trans isomers of vitamin K2), there are enormous differences even between different vitamin K2 MK-7 active substances.
 It is believed that only the trans forms can be utilised by the body.